Di Gi Charat Nyo!

 Di Gi Charat Nyo! (デ・ジ・キャラットにょ, De Ji Kyaratto Nyo) is a Japanese anime and an alternate version of Di Gi Charat.
 The series features Dejiko, and Puchiko, two catgirls who travel to Earth, for princess training, where they are accidentally split up.

-104 12-minute episodes were produced by Madhouse and aired as fifty-two episodes between April 6, 2003 and March 28, 2004 on TV Tokyo.
-Hiroaki Sakurai, director of the original series, returned as the director.
-Di Gi Charat Nyo! was licensed by Bandai Entertainment in North America.
+An anime aired from April 6, 2003 and March 28, 2004.
+Bandai Entertainment licensed the anime in North America.

 Plot

 Di Gi Charat, or Dejiko for short, is the princess of planet Di Gi Charat.
 Her lazy behaviour is troublesome for her servants and tutors as she "eye-beams" them as they lecture her.
 In order to get Dejiko to become a good princess, her mother sends her on a trip to earth for princess training.
 To prevent Dejiko from coming back too early, her mother only fills their spaceship with enough fuel for a one way trip.
 On earth, Dejiko stays with Kiyoshi and Yasushi Omocha in their toy shop, while Puchiko stays at the Ankorodo Cake Shop.